ganraj-puyad-solutions/ganraj-puyad-solutions/README.md

 ### 💬 Let's Connect!
 - 💼 **LinkedIn**: [linkedin.com/in/ganraj-puyad-data](https://www.linkedin.com/in/ganraj-puyad-data/)

-*"Data engineering is the cake; data science is the icing.
+*"Data engineering is the cake.
 I build the cake."*